Our people in numbers

 We recognise that having the right culture drives a professional scepticism mindset and empowers our people to thrive with us and learn for a lifetime.
 Creating and nurturing the right culture improves audit quality and supports the effective delivery and growth of our business.
 We provide the right environment to support our people and give them opportunities to develop their skills and gain relevant experience.

 We continue to be highly encouraged by the extent to which our High Challenge, High Support culture resonates with Audit colleagues.
-During our 2023 culture focus group sessions, 71% of colleagues told us they felt there was a “High challenge, High support” culture within their engagement teams.
-Our 2023 Global People Survey1 results also show that 73% of our people see KPMG as taking the right steps to strengthen the culture.
+Our 2024 Global People Survey results show that 74% of our people see KPMG as taking the right steps to strengthen the culture, which indicates our continued focus on this is being recognised amongst colleagues.

-We continue to ensure that our values and cultural mindset are driven from the top, with leadership demonstrating and communicating a commitment to quality, ethics and integrity which can cascade down through the organisation.
+(2023: 78%)We continue to ensure that our values and cultural mindset are driven from the top, with leadership demonstrating and communicating a commitment to quality, ethics and integrity which can cascade down through the organisation.

 Leaders are key in setting the tone and embodying the values we aspire to – and they also need to be accessible and available to colleagues.
 That is why we have continued to give colleagues the opportunity to share their views with leadership, through a variety of mechanisms such as open forums and informal events.

 Our purpose is to support sustainability and resilience in our society by building investor trust.
-This has never been more vital to ensure a properly functioning audit market, as audit plays a pivotal role in the economy.
+It has never been more vital to ensure a properly functioning audit market, as audit plays a pivotal role in the economy.

 Our strategy to build trust and grow our firm is underpinned by an inclusive culture.
-Fostering an open, safe and speak-up culture is crucial to promote diversity, equity, and a sense of belonging.
+Fostering an open, safe and speak-up culture is crucial to promoting diversity, equity, and a sense of belonging.
 Within Audit we use many culture interventions and activities that promote a psychologically safe environment where colleagues feel confident to speak up and challenge the day-to-day.

-Our leaders are committed to driving change and are held accountable with set targets and action plans to 2030 for IDE which they’re measured against regularly.
+Our leaders are committed to driving change and are held accountable, with set targets and action plans to 2030 for IDE which they’re measured against regularly.
 We also remain committed to being transparent about our remuneration and pay gaps.
 In 2021 we became one of the first UK businesses to publish our socio-economic background pay gaps, and we continue to report on our pay gaps against several under-represented characteristics (our current and historical Pay Gap Reports can be found here).

 Examples of our commitment to date include:

-We are proud to have been recognised externally as a Times Top 50 Employer for Gender Equality; as a Disability Confident Leader; as a top 10 employer in the 2023 Stonewall Workplace Equality Index; and to have ranked in the top five in the Social Mobility Employer Index every year since its inception in 2017.
+We are proud to have been recognised externally as a Times Top 50 Employer for Gender Equality; as a Disability Confident Leader; as a top 30 employer in the 2024 Stonewall Workplace Equality Index; and to have ranked in the top five in the Social Mobility Employer Index every year since its inception in 2017.

 Wellbeing